umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index.md

 If you see the starter kit, you need to re-install Umbraco.
 To re-install Umbraco, follow these steps:

 1. Delete the folder from where you run the local host.
-2. Unzip the downloaded Umbraco installation folder and open the folder in VS code.
+2. Unzip the downloaded Umbraco installation folder and open the extracted folder in VS Code.
 3. Run localhost in your browser.

 ### Preparing the Retrospect Template Site